quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 ACK-eliciting threshold:

-: A variable-length integer representing the maximum number of ack-eliciting packets after which the receiver sends an acknowledgement.
-A value of 1 will result in an acknowledgement being sent for every ack-eliciting packet received.
-A value of 0 is invalid.
-Receipt of an invalid value MUST be treated as a connection error of type FRAME_ENCODING_ERROR.
+: A variable-length integer representing the maximum number of ack-eliciting you can receive without sending an immediate acknowledgment.
+A value of 0 will result in an acknowledgement being sent for every ack-eliciting packet received.

 Update Max Ack Delay: